TrendingTechnology/saga/readme.md

 #### Indexing

 Strings and lists are **zero and negative indexed**, similar to Python.
 Strings are indexed by code point and not by code units.
+Strings are immutable.

 All valid indices range from `-(len s)` to `s - 1`.
 So given a string `s` of length `5`, the first element, `s[0]` is also represented as `[-5]`, and `s[1]` to `s[-4]`, and so on.